gianluca-mascolo/otpgui/README.md

 ## CLI interface

-It is of course possible to start `otpgui` from cli.
+It is of course possible to execute `otpgui` from cli.
 To access the help:
 ```
 ]$ otpgui -h
 usage: otpgui [-h] [-c CONFIG_FILE] [-e {plain,sops}] [-i {gtk,script}]